b6d/lima/docs/linked_data.rst

 ==========

-One application of :class:`~lima.fields.Reference` is linking to ressources via hyperlinks in RESTful Web Services.
+One application of :class:`~lima.fields.Reference` is linking to ressources via hyperlinks in RESTful Web services.
 Here is a quick sketch:

 .. code-block:: python
     :emphasize-lines: 6,12,18